vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere/Add-SsoPermission.md

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that network connectivity and authentication is possible to vCenter Server
-- Validates that the bind credetials are valid
+- Validates that the bind credentials are valid
 - Validates that the domain is present in vCenter Server as an Identity Provider
 - Validates the user or group exists in Active Directory
 - Assigns the user or group to the vCenter Single Sign-On Role.